Poems

 Confit de Canard

 As I expected!
-I had been living a French life.
+I'm living a french life.

 while I traipse down Market Street.